marcderbauer/hugo-twenty-twenty/content/blog/vice_bloom.md

 Fine-tuning is a technique of *transfer learning*, adjusting a model trained on one task to function on another.
 As the name suggests, it *transfers* the knowledge of a Large Language Model, such as BLOOM, onto a highly specialised task, such as generating YouTube Titles.

-Hugging Face provides a Trainer class, which only needs the model, the dataset and the desired hyperparameters for fine-tuning.
+Hugging Face provides a <code>Trainer</code> class, which only needs the model, the dataset and the desired hyperparameters for fine-tuning.
 This makes the process fairly straightforward.

 Our task is to fine-tune the model, not to train it from scratch.
 We thus opt for a small `learning_rate` of 0.00002.
 To prevent overfitting we add regularisation with `weight_decay=0.01`.
 The 10 epochs are somewhat arbitrary, as we logged the training in Weights and Biases and can just choose the best epoch according to the train and evaluation loss.